majafilipsson/fake-news/README.md

 - `index.php` - my main file where I will basically 'link'/require all other files; will basically contain the structure 'require data.php, require functions.php, require header.php, require articles.php, require footer.php'

 - `data.php` - file containing arrays with data concerning articles
-  - txt files - files containing text content of articles (to be linked to data.php) (to be found in folder 'content')
+  - txt files - files containing text content of articles (to be linked to in data.php) (to be found in folder 'content')
-  - img folder - folder containing images for project
+  - img folder - folder containing images for project (could be tied to data.php in the future)

 - `articles.php` - file containing foreach loop looping through articles and some html tags to structure content for each post